HealthRx.com

 References

 6. Federal Trade Commission.
-FTC enforcement action against GoodRx Holdings for unauthorized health data disclosures.
-February 2023. https://www.fda.gov/news-events/press-announcements
+FTC enforcement action to bar GoodRx from sharing consumers' sensitive health info for advertising.
+February 2023. https://www.ftc.gov/news-events/news/press-releases/2023/02/ftc-enforcement-action-bar-goodrx-sharing-consumers-sensitive-health-info-advertising